umutdundar99/sentiment-analysis/README.md

 To investigate the data distribution and characteristics, please see the [data_analysis](sentiment_analysis/data_analysis.ipynb) file and execute every cell one by one

 ### Pre-processing
-Before the training, you must run [process](sentiment_analysis/data/process.py) file to preprocess the data and save it to [processed](sentiment_analysis/data/processed) folder
+Before the training, you must run the [process](sentiment_analysis/data/process.py) file to preprocess the data and save it to the [processed](sentiment_analysis/data/processed) folder

 ```bash
 python3.10 sentiment_analysis/data/process.py